block-commons/cryptocommons/content/governance/_index.md

 Successful blockchains are powerful in a way that is new to FOSS software projects.
 Unstructured governance may prove to be a weakness, if it allows elites to capture the governance process with behind the scenes machinations.

 At the same time, structured governance is not guaranteed to be better for blockchains than unstructured governance.
 Governance which is structured and developed poorly is probably worse than unstructured governance.
 The structure is also just the starting point, good governance involves norms and practices that grow with and are reinforced by the community, becoming embedded within their culture.

+Commons based governance of blockchains can happen either "on chain" or "off chain".

 The design of a governance system for a blockchain on paper is difficult to assess because the degree of fit with the makeup of the stakeholder community and their shared aims is important.